-It is a great way to not only grow plants, flowers and/or fresh vegetables for the table but to educate the kids in the process – from planting to harvesting.
-It is a rewarding experience which also got kids questioning – can you grow a vegetable garden in the desert?
-Well, I guess it’s time for another learning adventure.
+It was a rewarding experience and it also got the kids questioning – can you grow a vegetable garden in the desert?
+Well, I guess it was time for another learning adventure.

-What Are The Things To Consider For Starting a Vegetable Garden In The Desert?
+What Are The Things To Consider In Starting a Vegetable Garden In The Desert?

 There are basic things to consider when starting a garden, no matter where you live, such as climate, what to plant, soil conditions, water, sun, and possible pests.
-Is growing vegetables in these arid desert regions even possible?
-So, what do we look for if we want to start gardening in the high desert?
-Let’s take a look at some of the basics.
+So, what do we look for in starting a vegetable garden in the desert?

 Climate – The desert is known for its hot, dry climate.
 It has limited rainfall, sometimes to the point of drought and hot or cold dry wind conditions which can also cause problems.